City tournament semifinal: Manual edges Crispus Attucks

 Indianapolis Crispus Attucks High School senior Zac Owens (12) looses control of the ball as he's defended by Indianapolis Emmerich Manual High School sophomore Jalen Johnson (32) during the first half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.

-basketball, Indianapolis, Basketball, Gallery
+basketball, NoFront, Basketball, Gallery

 share